-3364G is also a reading-based course.
+3364G also is a reading-based course.
 You must be committed to reading all of the assigned material before each class.
 Advance reading is a prerequisite for doing well in the course, and will help make the seminar discussions dynamic for all of us.

-About half of the required readings for this course are available online through Western Libraries' Scholars Portal journal database.
+Some of the required readings for this course are available online through Western Libraries' databases.
 All other readings will be posted on the course's OWL Website.
-Availability is noted in the reading schedule below.